List of Future Diary characters: Tsubaki Kasugano

 Murumuru hands Tsubaki a diary after mocking her blindness by making herself at home in Tsubaki's cell.

 As Yuki changes the future of the Third World Yuno, this causes the future of the other participants to change as well.
 Before Tsubaki's parents going out for a drive, she tell them to wait as there's something going on in the city.
 As a result, the cult is able to find a bomb installed in the car of her parents and capture the second-in-command of the cult, thus preventing her from suffering the horrible life she had in the original world.
 Two years later, Tsubaki tries to capture Aru's affections.

 In Future Diary: Paradox, Aru, who replaces Yuki as the First Diary user is ordered by Murumuru to reenacted the events above but instead, Aru refuses and does things differently by having Ai and Orin help him distract Murumuru and the Omekata cult so he can bring Tsubaki out of the cult's shrine.
 With Aru, Tsubaki learns from his investigations that her parents were actually murdered by the cult's second-in-command because her parents wanted to end the cult and give Tsubaki a normal life.
 Due to his kindness and him teaching her that despite what she had gone through, there was still some good in the world, Tsubaki falls in love with Aru.

 Her actions are closest to Proserpina, including her imprisonment near Pluto and her sexual abuse.

+Tsubaki is also likely inspired by Apollo, the god associated with the sun and prophecy.
+Tsubaki is the oracle of the Omekata cult, alleged to have clairvoyance.
+Adittionally, her name contains the kanji for sun (日).